jamie-mh/AuthenticatorPro/CONTRIBUTING.md

     * Avoid icons made by 3rd parties with different styles from the original
     * Prefer flat icons instead of complex ones
     * Avoid text
-    * Avoid frames and backgrounds
+    * Avoid unnecessary frames and backgrounds

-* Save the icon as a square 128x128 png file
+* Save the icon as a square 128x128 png

+  * The icon must fill as much space as possible
+  * The background should be transparent

 * Name the icon as lowercase with spaces and special characters removed.
 Eg: Authenticator Pro -> authenticatorpro